Foum Zguid

 Foum Zguid (فم زڭيد) is a town in Tata Province, Souss-Massa, southeastern Morocco.
 According to a 2004 census, it had a population of 9,630, the second-highest in the province after the capital Tata.

-Foum Zguid is on the N12 highway to the northeast of Tata.
+Foum Zguid is situated on the N12 highway to the northeast of Tata.
 Iriqui National Park is to the south of Foum Zguid, as is the border with Algeria, but no roads lead to either.